 Founded in 1978, Arab Jordan Investment Bank currently operates through 33 branches and offices in the country and one branch in Cyprus.
-It is one of the leading investment and commercial banks in Jordan, providing a comprehensive set of banking services including personal and housing loans, equity capital markets, mergers and acquisitions, transaction advisory services and project and trade finance.
+It is one of Jordan’s leading investment and commercial banks, providing a comprehensive set of banking services, including personal and housing loans, equity capital markets, mergers and acquisitions, transaction advisory services, and project and trade finance.

-Established in 1978, Jordan Islamic Bank was the country’s first Islamic bank to offer all types of financing, banking and investment solutions in compliance with the provisions of the Sharia Law, the religious law that forms part of the Islamic tradition.
-It has a network of 80 branches and 15 cash offices throughout the Kingdom.
+Established in 1978, Jordan Islamic Bank was the country’s first Islamic bank to offer all types of financing, banking, and investment solutions in compliance with the provisions of the Sharia Law, the religious law that forms part of the Islamic tradition.
+It owns a network of 83 branches and 25 banking offices throughout the Kingdom.

 Formerly called Union Bank, Bank al Etihad provides a wide range of banking solutions to corporate clients, SMEs, and retail segments.
 The financial and banking services institution is considered one of the kingdom’s fastest-growing banks, utilizing the latest technologies to provide not only personal and business banking but also Treasury and investment services.

-The universal bank was founded in 1965 as a real estate investment company under the name REFCO.
-It provides retail, corporate, private and investment banking, as well as asset management services.
-It is part of Societe Generale de Banque au Liban group that belongs to Societe Generale, an international; network that operates in 77 countries.
+Société Générale de Banque – Jordanie was founded in 1965 as a real estate investment company under the name REFCO.
+It provides retail, corporate, private, and investment banking, as well as asset management services.
+It is part of Société Générale de Banque au Liban group, which belongs to Société Générale, an international network that operates in 77 countries.